From Youth to Adulthood, The Fight to End HIV Stigma and Build Support

 The conference is organized and coordinated by a small staff from Howard University Hospital and led by Sohail Rana, M.D., a Professor of Pediatrics at Howard University.
 Since 2010, Dr. Rana has served as the conference director.
 He is supported by Patricia Houston, a Project Director in Pediatric Hematology/HIV Research at Howard University.

-The conference lasts for one day and is scheduled with activities like break out workshops, keynote addresses, lunch, the stigma awards, and a host of tabled organizations.
-We are accepting submissions for scientific and community-based abstracts workshops and artwork which addresses HIV-related stigma.
+This year, the 3-day hybrid conference is scheduled with activities like breakout workshops, keynote addresses, lunch, the stigma awards, and a host of tabled organizations.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The H-I-V.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.